rackerlabs/rackspace-how-to/content/cloud-servers/pitchfork-the-rackspace-cloud-api-web-application.md

 Look at the code in [GitHub](https://github.com/oldarmyc/pitchfork).

+### Login requirements

+You do not have to log in to the application to mock or browse any of the API calls.
+You need to log in only if you want to execute those calls against your account.

+To log in, click **Login** and enter your authentication credentials.

 ### Authentication

 Pitchfork uses the same credentials that you use in an authentication API